vives-softwareengineering-2019/thermostat/exercise.md

 ##### Floats vs Integer

 When testing your application, keep in mind that it should work with floating point numbers.
 Because of Ruby's *strong typing* you MUST supply floating point notations while testing.
 For example if you would like to test with the value of `20` (Integer), then you need to explicitly write `20.0` (Float).
-Ruby will not automaticaly cast the Integer into a Float or visa versa.
+Ruby will not automatically cast the Integer into a Float or visa versa.

 ### v0.2 JSON Thermostat

-The `Thermostat` application is cool, but in only works using the commandline.
+The `Thermostat` application is cool, but in only works using the command line.
 The `Thermostat` should also be able to work using JSON.
 Many applications provide information in JSON format.
-Making sure our thermostat is able to receive and resond with JSON will make it usable in many more situations.
+Making sure our thermostat is able to receive and respond with JSON will make it usable in many more situations.

-In this version, you will create a `JSONThermostat` Class that is able to receive the settings in a JSON String, and is able to repond with a JSON String containing the result.
+In this version, you will create a `JSONThermostat` Class that is able to receive the settings in a JSON String, and is able to respond with a JSON String containing the result.

 The `JSONThermostat` class can accept the **settings** in JSON format.
 The expected format is: